• Skip to primary navigation

 1. To begin, saute the onion.
 Put 1 tablespoon of butter into a large stockpot and melt over medium heat.
 Add 1 large, chopped yellow onion and saute until it starts to become translucent.
 It should take 2-3 minutes.

 3. Cook the potatoes.
-Cut 1 ½ pounds Yukon Gold potatoes into halves or quarters.
+Cut 1½ pounds of Yukon Gold potatoes into halves or quarters.
 If they’re bite-sized, leave them whole.
 Drop them all into the pot, cover, and cook for 10 minutes until they start becoming tender.
 Turn down the heat if needed to prevent the liquid from boiling over.

-Then transfer 24 ounces of whole crawfish and 24 ounces of gulf shrimp to the pot.
+Then, transfer 24 ounces of whole crayfish and 24 ounces of gulf shrimp to the pot.
 Put the lid back on and shut off the stove.
 Leave everything to sit while you make the lemon garlic butter sauce.

 1. Saute the garlic and onion.
 Heat a skillet on medium heat.
 Put ½ cup butter in and wait for it to melt.
 Dice ½ a yellow onion and add it to the pan.
 Saute for 2-3 minutes before adding 1 tablespoon minced garlic.
 Continue to cook for another minute.

 2. Add seasonings.
-Stir in 1 tablespoon Cajun seasoning, and the juice and zest from ½ a large lemon.
+Stir in 1 tablespoon of Cajun seasoning and the juice and zest from ½ a large lemon.

 3. Toss into the seafood and serve.
 Drain the seafood mixture and add the sauce.
 Stir to coat everything before serving immediately.

 Seafood boils are excellent for lunch or dinner.
-Serve by itself or with a broccolini salad or Cajun fries, and garnish with a sprig or two of parsley.
-Enjoy!
+Serve by itself or with a broccolini salad, Cajun fries, Texas Toast, or a green salad and garnish with a sprig or two of parsley.

 • You can also serve the garlic butter sauce on the side as a dipping sauce.
 It’s amazing with a side of toasted bread!

-• Take shrimp and crayfish out of their shells and chop them in pieces.
-Add an egg or two, sour cream or milk, breadcrumbs, and spices to make crawfish cakes!
+• For leftovers, take shrimp and crayfish out of their shells and chop them into pieces.
+Add an egg or two, sour cream or milk, breadcrumbs, and spices to make crayfish cakes!
 Heat up 1 tablespoon of olive oil in a skillet and fry them until golden.

 🥡 Storing & Reheating